HTML Templates

 Note that where *theme* is used, this refers to the theme folder you are using, whether it be the default theme or your own custom theme.

-Maian Support is built using the development framework Twitter Bootstrap.
+Maian Support is built using the development framework Bootstrap.
 If you

 current version of Maian Support has been tested across most platforms to test responsiveness.

-You can read up more on Twitter Bootstrap on the website.
+You can read up more on Bootstrap on the website.

-You can read up more on Twitter Bootstrap on the website.
+You can read up more on Bootstrap on the website.

 Font Awesome

-The companion to Twitter Bootstrap is Font Awesome.
+The companion to Bootstrap is Font Awesome.
 Many of the small

 graphics in Maian Support are created via Font Awesome class code and are not actual graphics.
 Again, if you want to become more familiar with this, more information can be found on the Font Awesome website.

-Maian Support utilises the Savant 3 template engine.
-This make integrating the layout into your existing site relatively easy compared with none templated systems.
-We also
+Maian Support utilises the Latte template engine from Nette.
+This make integrating the layout into your existing site relatively easy compared with none templated

 jQuery JS Framework